I'd finally solved the mystery of whether there was life after death. There was. And I only had to die to find out.

 Her death devastated me.
-I came from a large family, nine of us five boys and four girls, I often joked that my mother wanted to field her own baseball team.
-I was the oldest, after the death of the eldest sister, our youngest sister stepped up and agreed to help take care of my daily living requirements.
+I came from a large family of nine children, five boys and four girls, I often joked that my mother wanted to field her own baseball team.
+While I was the oldest, we were a tight-knit bunch.
+Each of us devoted to the other.
+After the death of the eldest sister, our youngest sister stepped up and agreed to help take care of my daily living requirements.

 The cliche about life flashing before your eyes is real, it's very similar to the best 3D movie experience you've ever had.
 Memories replay irrespective of time, and for that one moment, that one second between life and death, the passage of time is immutable.

 Is this reflection real?
 Perhaps this human ability to review and treasure those memories is an instinctive reflex to cling to the known.
 To argue about the unfairness of death.
 Or perhaps it's the last chemical reaction of a dying brain.